1News: 1News at Six

-The bulletin usually commences with national and international news stories for the first 40 minutes, followed by sports news for around 15 minutes.
-At the conclusion of the bulletin, weather is presented.
+The bulletin has five segments separated by advertisement breaks.
+National and international news stories for the first three segments (approximately 35 minutes), sport news in the fourth segment (approximately 10–15 minutes), and weather and light-hearted news in the last segment.

-1 News Tonight

-1 News Tonight is a half-hour long bulletin that airs at approximately 10:30 pm on TVNZ 1 each weeknight, and is usually hosted by Daniel Faitaua.
-It competes with Three's Newshub Late.

 Current affairs programmes

 Seven Sharp

 Seven Sharp is a half-hour current affairs programme which airs at 7 pm each weekday.
 Presented by Hilary Barry and Jeremy Wells, it features mostly current event or local human interest stories.
 It was launched in 2013, replacing Close Up and long serving broadcaster Mark Sainsbury.